anteoas/broch/README.md

 A library for handling numbers with units.

 Main Features:
-* Conversion, comparison and arithmetic.
+* Conversion, comparison and arithmetic
+* Large and extendible set of available units
-* Data literals
+* Data literals for easy transmission and storage
 * Clojurescript compatible
-* No dependencies
+* No extra dependencies

 Named after [Ole Jacob Broch](https://en.wikipedia.org/wiki/Ole_Jacob_Broch) for his contributions as director of the